 We do not wish to interfere with the day-to-day investment decisions of our investment managers.
 However, we encourage our investment managers to comply with the principles outlined in the UN's Principles for Responsible Investing and the UK Stewardship Code where this is appropriate for their mandate.

-We note that there are limited opportunities to vote and engage with underlying issuers of assets within our target investment strategy (ie 100% in LDI, gilts and cash).
+We note that there are limited opportunities to vote and engage with underlying issuers of assets within our target investment strategy (ie a buy-in and residual illiquid asset portfolio that is transitioning to 100% cash).